jglovier/jglovier.github.io/_drafts/calling-stuff-christian.md

 categories: faith
 ---

-Recently I saw somebody tweet something about “top 10 Christian cartoons.”
+Recently I saw a tweet about “top 10 Christian cartoons.”
 My first reaction was to ignore it completely.
 My next thought was, “why do I typically ignore stuff when it’s labeled ‘Christian’?”

 I have a very good answer that has nothing to do with being ashamed of my own faith, the Gospel, or Jesus.
-I stand boldly for those things.
+I stand boldly for those things, but often when I see something labeled "Christian" I cringe a little bit inside.

-But the reason I instinctively ignore just about anything that slaps the word “Christian” before it is because I've found that typically it is a complete misuse of the word as an adjective for the noun to which it is being ascribed.
+The reason I instinctively ignore just about anything that slaps the word “Christian” before it is because I've found that typically it is a complete misuse of the word as an adjective for the noun to which it is being ascribed.

 There are only a very select group of things that can appropriately be labeled “Christian”, and it does not include the following cliche religious objects: